Welcome to the Registrar's Office

 GRAD DEADLINES & WHAT’S NEXT

-- A finalized applicant list will be shared with college events for participation eligibility to Spring Commencement upon deadline close.
+- A finalized applicant list will be shared with college events for eligibility to Spring Commencement on deadline close (4/17).

-- Proof your Stellic record in your advising appointment as this is your first step in verifying requirements have been met.
+Proofed Stellic record for completion with advisor(s)!
 Do not ignore (red) marks as they indicate something is missing.
 Students should work with their advisor(s) and department chair to understand why.

 - If a course should be counting in your progress on Stellic, an exception must be made.